GSingh2432002/100xDevs-Cohort3.0-WebDev-and-DevOps/Week 18 - Prisma And ORMs/Day 02 - NextJS Introduction/Readme.md

 In a Next.js project using the app directory, a layout.tsx (or layout.jsx) file defines the layout for a specific route or the entire application.
 Layouts allow you to create reusable structures, such as navigation bars, footers, or sidebars, that persist across pages in a given route or nested routes.

    **Key Features of layout.tsx**
-       1. **Reusable Structure Across Pages**: A layout.tsx file is used to define components or structure (like headers or sidebars) that should appear on multiple pages.
+       1. Reusable Structure Across Pages: A layout.tsx file is used to define components or structure (like headers or sidebars) that should appear on multiple pages.

-       2. **File Location**: The layout.tsx file should be placed in a route folder inside the app directory.
+       2. File Location: The layout.tsx file should be placed in a route folder inside the app directory.
            For example:
-            ```
                app/
                    ├── layout.tsx         // Root layout
                    ├── page.tsx           // Home page